-Before we even open the job position, we describe the role and figure out the right amount to pay by pulling data from Payscale, Glassdoor, Salary.com, and others.
-We aim to pay just above the 75th percentile for salary, meaning the majority of companies pay less than us for similar work.
-But it also means that anyone who’s working here could choose instead to work at one of the giant local tech companies that write bigger monthly paychecks, if salary is the most important thing.
+Before we even open the job position, we describe the role and figure out the right amount to pay by researching compensation data from services we subscribe to including Radford, Payscale, and Culpepper.
+We aim to pay at the 75th percentile for salary, meaning our employees make more than 3/4 of people doing similar work.
+But it also means that anyone who’s working here could choose instead to work at one of the giant tech companies that write bigger monthly paychecks, if salary is the most important thing.

-Early on in our conversation about the role, we’ll encourage you to look at some of those websites yourself so you can see if our typical pay differs from what you’re making now.
+Early on in our conversation about the role, we’ll encourage you to look at the pay ranges listed on the job description and some of those websites yourself so you can see if our typical pay differs from what you’re making now.

 When we get closer to making an offer, we’ll talk to you about equity.
 I couldn’t find any good explanation of the expected value of startup equity so I wrote a blog post about it – be sure to check out the comments at the bottom for some great alternate perspectives.
-I’ll explain personally to you our financing situation, our long term goals, and answer any questions.
+I’ll explain personally to you our financing situation, our long term goals, and answer any questions (yes, even now, I meet personally with each and every person at the end of the interview process!).
 Long story short, if you believe in our company, the equity is a great deal; if you don’t, you won’t want to be here anyway.

-Then we give you a job offer, with an important caveat: we tell you that we’re going to make the offer better.
-You have the opportunity to sleep on it and decide what’s most important to you.
+That gives you the opportunity to decide what’s most important to you.
 Do you need more salary to make the numbers work?
 Are you OK with the salary, and want to go all-in on the stock?
-Or maybe just split the difference?
 It’s important to us that you find the right balance for your needs, and the best way for us to do that is to just ask.

-Once we know what part of the job offer is most important to you, we’ll come back with the very best job offer we can.
-It will be better than our first one – more stock or more salary, depending on which you ask for (it won’t get lower).
-We won’t keep a secret negotiation budget in our pocket or make you pretend you have counteroffers to get our best deal.
-We’ll just put it on the table.
+But here’s the most important part: we won’t keep a secret negotiation budget in our pocket or make you pretend you have counteroffers to get our best deal.
+We’ll just put it all on the table.

 We realize that this is a tradeoff.
 There are some self-described “rock stars” who are really good at negotiating their salary and follow the money wherever it goes.
 With this approach to job offers, we don’t hire them.